Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt3-consolidation.md

 Ko-vatsh sat back down and reactivated the translator, presumably for the male’s benefit because she continued to speak in Gaori.

 ["Here’s the shape of things, Yeego.
-We’re here because our ship got blown up...by the Hunters.
+We’re here because our ship got blown up... by the Hunters.
 The Swarm-of-Swarms is coming,"] she explained and Yeego totally lost control of his ears for a second - they plastered themselves abjectly to his scalp and he felt a sick, cold feeling settle in his gut. ["And they aren’t even the worst of it.
 From what I know, the campaign to ensure the very worst doesn’t happen is proceeding on schedule, but we have to hold out here until our comrades can relieve us.
-Right now, that’s...low on the priority list for them."]
+Right now, that’s... low on the priority list for them."]

 ["So,"] she continued, ["We want to live through this and get back to what we’re *supposed* to be doing.
 You want to live through this as well.
 Now, we have the backup and the big guns, but you have what we don’t - manpower.
 We just don’t have enough *people* to properly secure this place and make something useful out of it."]